 37

-3Draft factual claims: 4An LLM can write the ETA sentence because it has seen delivery-date patterns.
+3Draft factual claims: 4An LLM can write the recovery-time sentence because it has seen incident-update patterns.
 That doesn't make the sentence admissible.
-The admitted evidence has no delivery_eta field.
+The admitted evidence has no recovery_eta field.

-FActScore popularized evaluating long-form generations as atomic facts rather than one answer-level impression.[2]
+FActScore evaluates long-form generations by decomposing them into atomic facts and measuring how many a reliable source supports.[3]
 The verifier below uses the same reasoning on a small operational record: a claim is either supported by its cited source, missing from that source, contradicted by a different value, or missing an admitted source entirely.

 1class Verdict(str, Enum):